 When: Approximately 8am-1pm; Wednesday, Émile Combes Boulevard; Saturday, stretches from the Boulevard des Lices to the Boulevard Clemenceau

 Inhabited in some fashion for about 2300 years, Vaison la Romaine is full of history.
 Today, it’s known for its collection of Roman ruins – not just grand structures but homes that have given archaeologists an indication about what life was like during Roman times.
 This historic town is separated into the upper and lower towns, which are joined by a 2000-year-old arched Roman bridge.

 Most sights and the market are located in the lower town.
 Every Tuesday and Saturday morning, producers and vendors fill the streets, squares, and even parking lots with their wares.
 In the height of the summer, there are hundreds of sellers in the area around Place François Cevert.
 Produce is a huge component of the market along with meats, seafood, and flowers.
 You can also find everything from linens and soaps to souvenirs and tools.
 Crowds here can be a bit much at the height of the summer, so definitely plan to arrive early.

 When: Tuesday and Saturday, approximately 8am-1pm

 The historic city of Avignon sits on the left bank of the Rhone River in the heart of Provence.
 The old town of this lovely place is designated as a UNESCO World Heritage site, anchored by its Palace of the Popes, which dates from the 14th century.
+Avignon is large enough to have lots of things to do but small enough to be inviting and easy to get around.
 Not far from the historic area is the market, which is also a tourist attraction for many groups who stop in town on river cruises.